 Contract recruitment or permanent recruitment

 Recruitment agencies can provide recruitment services for short and longer term requirements.
-Whilst recruitment agencies can source candidates who are looking for full-time work, they can also provide a supply of temporary workers.
+Whilst recruitment agencies can source candidates who are looking for full-time work, they can also provide a supply of part-time or temporary workers.
 For example, companies sometimes use recruitment agencies for short-term, staffing requirements.
 Contract recruiters can provide short-term consultants who work off-payroll outside IR35 and are paid a daily rate.
 This means that the consultants will not be full-time employees and the employer will not need to pay national insurance on the consultancy fees.
 For this type of work, even if the consultants are self-employed or operating under their limited company, employers will still be responsible for health and safety.
 This type of arrangement can be useful for short-term projects which require little maintenance and support post-completion.
 Hiring a full-time employee can be more appropriate if you have a longer term need which requires ongoing development and support.

 What are the standard terms of a recruitment agency contract